Luftare/shadow/README.md

 - settings can be configured by players and stored in local storage
 - player cannot move to a cell if there's an opponent
 - limit shadow update to visible portion of screen
+- gun shot damage is determined by how close to the center of the cell is clicked

 ## Done